doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about the Union-find data structure and the dynamic connectivity problem.
 Learned about implementations like quick-find and quick-union.

 **Thoughts** : Started with algorithms today.
 Aiming big this time!

+# 100 Days Of Code - Log

+### Day 64: July 28, 2020

+**Today's Progress**: Learned about algorithms to solve dynamic connectivity problem.
+Learned about implementations  like weighted quick-union and path compression, that greatly optimize the find and union functions.

+**Thoughts** : Satisfied with today's work